 Guide Dogs provides 25 days of holiday, plus 8 bank holidays.
-Academy Guide Dog Trainers spend time supporting our service users at critical points in their Guide Dog partnership journey.
-Because of this, there may be some restrictions on when you are able to take annual leave.
-Although we will aim to support any personal circumstances, restrictions may include school holidays.
+Academy Guide Dog Mobility Specialists spend time supporting our Service Users at critical points in their Guide Dog partnership journey.
+Because of this, there will be some restrictions on when you are able to take annual leave.
+Although we will aim to support any personal circumstances, restrictions may include school holidays - this will depend on the needs of our service users.

 This is a full-time, permanent position, working 35 hours per week.
 Typically, this is worked from 9am to 5pm but there are occasions when you will need to work outside these hours, therefore being able to be flexible is important.
-Time Off in Lieu (TOIL) can be taken when convenient and agreed with your manager for these occasions.
+Time Off in Lieu (TOIL) can be taken when convenient for these occasions.

-Availability for Assessment
+Availability for assessment